Permanent WayOn this page

 The permanent way inspector (PWI) for a division has ultimate responsibility for the condition of the permanent way under his jurisdiction.
 The PWI and his staff undertake separate regular inspection tours of the various lines, often in a motor trolley or inspection car.
 (In the past manually pushed trolleys were used quite often, but their use is declining now.)

-A few track maintenance machines are in use, for instance tie tamping machines, ballast cleaning machines, etc.
+Track maintenance machines, for instance tie tamping machines, ballast cleaning machines etc. are also used.
+(See below)

 Q. What is ‘beater packing’?
 What is included in the maintenance carried out by gangs commonly seen on the tracks?